redis/redis-doc/commands/bitcount.md

 By default, all the bytes contained in the string are examined.
-It is possible to specify the counting operation only in an interval passing the additional arguments _start_ and _end_.
+It is possible to specify the counting operation only in an interval passing the additional _start_ and _end_ arguments.

-Like for the `GETRANGE` command start and end can contain negative values in order to index bytes starting from the end of the string, where -1 is the last byte, -2 is the penultimate, and so forth.
+Similarly to the `GETRANGE` command, both _start_ and _end_ can be negative values to index bytes starting from the end of the string, where -1 is the last byte, -2 is the penultimate, and so forth.

 Non-existent keys are treated as empty strings, so the command will return zero.